ShanEllis/website_Ellis/content/faq.md

 #### Can I be your TA?

 For Fall 2024, I'm teaching two smaller, upper-division courses, each of which only has a single TA.
-I anticipate these spots going to COGS PhD students (who are given priority).
+I expect these spots will go to COGS PhD students (who are given priority).

 For subsequent quarters, please know that priority is always given to COGS grad students.
 After they are assigned spots, myself and our staff will look through anyone else who has filled out the [official application](https://cogsci.ucsd.edu/graduates/teaching-assistants/index.html).
 You do *not* need to email me letting me know you've applied.